 Center of Gravity

-Ideally, the center of gravity (CG) should be right in the middle of your quadcopter, where the 4 motors intersect on a horizontal plane, and be as close as possible to the line of propellers on the vertical plane.
+Ideally, your quadcopter’s center of gravity (CG) should be right in the middle, where the four motors intersect on a horizontal plane, and as close as possible to the propeller line on the vertical plane.

-When your CG is off-centered, some motors will have to work harder than others, which will undermine stability.
+An off-centered CG causes some motors to work harder than others, negatively affecting stability.

 Mass Distribution and Moment of Inertia

-Quadcopters with more centralized mass tend to feel more precise, snappy and responsive.
-When there is more mass on the outside of a quad, it takes more force to rotate it, and longer to accelerate to the desired velocity.
-Likewise, due to the higher angular mass and inertia, it’s also harder to stop it from rotating.
+FPV drones with centralized mass generally feel more precise, snappy, and responsive.
+When there’s more mass on the outside of a quad, it takes more force to rotate and longer to accelerateto the desired velocity.
+Due to higher angular mass and inertia, stopping the rotation becomes more challenging as well.

 Edit History